Less Than Fee Program

 Due to state and federal regulations, the Monroe County Board of County Commissioners has a limited number of residential building permits that it can issue to those seeking to build a house on a vacant lot.
 In order to eliminate potential residential building rights on vacant land that would otherwise affect our environment, roads, and hurricane evacuation, the County Commission created this voluntary Less than Fee Program to retire building rights.

-*The County may offer to pay you 100% of the MLV provided that you agree to a deed restriction permanently retiring the right to build a home on your vacant lot.
+The County offer will be 100% of the MLV, up to $99,999, provided that you agree to a deed restriction permanently retiring the right to build a home (dwelling unit) on your vacant lot.
 The program is completely voluntary for both parties and is subject to available funding.

 The County will prepare all of the documents necessary to finalize the transaction and will record them for you.